-- 2.17 Members are entitled to SYPTE officer advice and information in representing their District, ward or individual electors in matters within the control of the SYPTE. - 2.18 Officers will facilitate access by Members to documents and information in accordance with their common law rights and statutory principles.
+- 2.16 Officers will facilitate access by Members to documents and information in accordance with their common law rights and statutory principles.
 Members will not seek to obtain information outside their entitlement under the law.
 A Member must not disclose information given to them in confidence by anyone or information acquired which they believe is of a confidential nature, without the consent of a person authorised to give it, or unless they are required by law to do so and must not prevent another person from gaining access to information to which that person is entitled by law.
 A breach of these requirements is a breach of the code of conduct and actionable by way of complaint to the Authority's Standards Committee.
-If the breach is serious a civil action may be brought against the Member and / or the Authority for damages. - 2.19 To assist Members on SYPTE operational issues, the SYPTE's Corporate Communications Manager should be the first point of contact. - 2.20 All reports submitted to a meeting of the Authority by the SYPTE/Authority shall specify the appropriate Officer who may be contacted in relation to the contents of the report. - 2.21 Correspondence between an individual Member and an Officer should not normally be copied by the Officer to any other elected Member.
+If the breach is serious a civil action may be brought against the Member and / or the Authority for damages. - 2.17 All reports submitted to a meeting of the Authority by Authority shall specify the appropriate Officer who may be contacted in relation to the contents of the report. - 2.18 Correspondence between an individual Member and an Officer should not normally be copied by the Officer to any other elected Member.
 Exceptionally, where it is necessary to copy the correspondence to another Member this should be made clear to the original Member.
-In other words, a system of 'blind' or 'silent' copies should not be employed. - Official letters on behalf of the Authority should normally be sent in the name of the appropriate Officer, rather than in the name of a Member.
+In other words, a system of 'blind' or 'silent' copies should not be employed.

+Official letters on behalf of the Authority should normally be sent in the name of the appropriate Officer, rather than in the name of a Member.
 It will, however, be appropriate in certain circumstances (e.g. representations to a Government Minister) for a letter to appear in the name of a Member or the Chair.
 Letters which, for example, create legal obligations or give instructions on behalf of the Authority should never be sent out in the name of a Member.